Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 Calcium sulfonate grease maintains its structure and lubrication in the applications with high temperature.
 Lithium grease has moderate to good temperature resistance.

-Winner for high temperatures grease: Calcium sulfonate grease
+Generally preferred for high temperatures grease: Calcium sulfonate grease

 3. Water Resistance and Corrosion Protection